Brown Eyed Girls: 2006: Formation and early years

-2008: With Love and My Style mini albums
+2008: With L.O.V.E. and My Style mini albums

 In January 2008, Brown Eyed Girls came back with their first mini-album "With L.O.V.E."
-Their single, "L.O.V.E," was a departure from the B.E.G. sound that people had come to know but it became an instant success.
+Their single, "L.O.V.E", was a departure from the B.E.G. sound that people had come to know but it became an instant success.
 With it, Brown Eyed Girls scored their first No. 1 song and also one of the top hit songs in the first half of 2008.
 "Love Action" was the second single taken from the mini album.
-With Love also marked the group's second digital album (after "I Am a Summer"), though it was released in conventional CD format as well.
+With L.O.V.E. also marked the group's second digital album (after "I Am a Summer"), though it was released in conventional CD format as well.
 After the release of their first mini-album, they achieved commercial success.
-"Love" was composed by Saint-Binary and Min-Soo Lee.
+"L.O.V.E" was composed by Saint-Binary and Min-Soo Lee.

-Looking to strengthen their success, Brown Eyed Girls returned again in September and released their second mini-album "My Style."
+Looking to strengthen their success, Brown Eyed Girls returned again in September and released their second mini-album My Style.
 The title song "How Come" was a retro-style dance song that took advantage of the growing popularity of dance music.